microsoft/ai-developer/Dotnet/challenges/Challenge-02.md

             StateHasChanged();
             loading = true;

-            // Start Challenge 02 - Sending a message to the chat completion service
+            // Challenge 02 - Update Chat History

-            // Your code goes here
+            ...
     ```

-    1. Add the **user's message** to the chat history collection.
+    Add the `userMessage` to the chat history collection.

     In the `Chat.razor.cs` file, find the `SendMessage` method.
-Below the comment `// Start Challenge 02 - Sending a message to the chat completion service`, add the user's prompt from the `ChatRequest` object to the chat history collection.
+Below the comment `// Start Challenge 02 - Sending a message to the chat completion service`, add the variable ***userMessage***  to the chat history collection using the `AddUserMessage` method.

     :pushpin: The chat history maintains a record of the conversation between user and AI.
 By adding each message to this history, we give the AI context about the ongoing conversation, allowing it to provide more relevant and coherent responses.

     :bulb: For a detailed explanation of Chat History, please refer to the documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/chat-history?pivots=programming-language-csharp).

 1. Use the Chat Completion service to complete the implementation of the `SendMessage` method by sending the entire chat history, including the latest prompt, to the Azure AI Foundry chat service.
 Once the service processes this and generates a response, wait until the full response is received before sending it back to the client.

+    Add you code below the comment `// Challenge 02 - Send a message to the chat completion service`

     :bulb: Refer to the Semantic Kernel documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/?tabs=csharp-AzureOpenAI%2Cpython-AzureOpenAI%2Cjava-AzureOpenAI&pivots=programming-language-csharp#using-chat-completion-services) for an example of how to call the chat completion service.

 1. Now add the **AI's Response** *Content* to the Chat History collection.

     Once you have the response back from the chat service, you'll need to add the text of this response to the UI so your user can see it.
 We've already wired up the UI to read the data from the Chat History object that you've added the **user's message** to above.
 We can add the AI's response to this same collection as an **Assistant** message to ensure the user knows the message came from the AI.

+    Add your code below the comment `// Challenge 02 - Add Response to the Chat History object` in the **SendMessage** method.

     :pushpin: We add both user messages and AI responses to the same chat history collection, but with different roles (User vs Assistant).
 This maintains the conversation context for future AI responses.

     :bulb: To see how the ChatHistory object works in detail, see the documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/chat-history?pivots=programming-language-csharp#creating-a-chat-history-object)

 ### Testing